frontend/toolbox/html/twig.md

 ## Import components

-Because each level are namespaced, you can simply define the name and the type of component using `include`.
+Because each level is namespaced, you can simply define the name and the type of component using `include`.
 You can also pass data from the parent component (see advanced example).

 #### Simple example